2. Significant accounting policies

 2.1 Basis of Preparation and Presentation

-The financial statements have been prepared on the historical cost basis and on accrual basis, except for the following items
+The consolidated financial statements have been prepared on the historical cost basis and on accrual basis, except for the following items

 i) Borrowings: Amortised cost using effective interest rate method